Unification of Neutrino-Neutrino and Neutrino-Antineutrino Oscillations

-In our previous paper \cite{KT1}, we derive the exact oscillation probabilities of the Dirac neutrinos in the framework of two generations relativistically.
-As a result, we can understand the neutrino oscillations with and without chirality-flip in a unified way.
-We have also shown that the correction terms added to the oscillation probabilities from the necessity of the unitarity.
-If the oscillation probabilities can be exactly measured, we obtain the information related to the absolute value of neutrino masses and the new CP phase.
-This new CP phase contributes to the oscillation probabilities with chirality-flip.
+In our previous work \cite{KT1}, we derived the exact oscillation probabilities of Dirac neutrinos relativistically within the two-generation framework.
+As a result, we achieved a unified understanding of neutrino oscillations, both with and without chirality-flip.
+We also demonstrated the need for correction terms in the oscillation probabilities to ensure unitarity.
+If oscillation probabilities can be measured with precision, they may reveal information related to the absolute value of neutrino masses and a new CP phase.
+This new CP phase influences the oscillation probabilities involving chirality-flip.

-In this paper, we would like to understand the oscillations between the neutrinos and the anti-neutrinos in a unified framework by applying the relativistic formulation used in our previous paper.
-We show that the Majorana CP phase is a kind of this new CP phase with chirality-flip as in the case of the Dirac neutrino in the previous paper \cite{KT1}.
-Namely, the Majorana CP phases arise with chirality-flip, not the lepton number violation.
-In the case of the Majorana neutrinos, we can interpret that the anti-neutrino $\nu^c$ plays the role of the right-handed neutrino $\nu_R$ in the case of the Dirac neutrinos and the new CP phase found in our previous paper becomes to the Majorana CP phase.
+In this paper, we aim to comprehensively understand the oscillations between neutrinos and antineutrinos using the relativistic framework established in our previous work.
+We show that the Majorana CP phase is a specific instance of this new CP phase associated with chirality-flip, similar to the case of Dirac neutrinos discussed in \cite{KT1}.
+That is, the Majorana CP phase does not arise from lepton number violation but rather from chirality change.
+In the context of Majorana neutrinos, we interpret the antineutrino $\nu^c$ as serving the role of the right-handed neutrino $\nu_R$ found in Dirac neutrinos, while the new CP phase identified in our prior study becomes the Majorana CP phase.

-We also show that there are no direct CP violation in $\nu_{\alpha} \leftrightarrow \nu_{\beta}^c$ oscillations even if the flavors, $\alpha$ and $\beta$, are different.
-In other words, the difference of the CP conjugate probabilities vanishes and we can obtain the information about this CP phase only through the cosine term indirectly.
-Furthermore, the zero-distance effect suggested in \cite{Li1982}, which means the finite value of the oscillation probability from neutrino to anti-neutrino instantly, never appears in our derivation.
-These results are largely different from the previous ones.
+We also establish that there is no direct CP violation in $\nu_{\alpha} \leftrightarrow \nu_{\beta}^c$ oscillations, even when flavors $\alpha$ and $\beta$ differ.
+In other words, the difference in CP-conjugate probabilities vanishes, and information about this CP phase can only be inferred indirectly through the cosine term.
+Furthermore, the zero-distance effect proposed in \cite{Li1982}, which implies a finite oscillation probability from neutrino to antineutrino instantaneously, does not arise from our derived results.
+These findings represent a significant departure from previous conclusions.